hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 ## Learning Objectives

-* Examine the contents of files
+- View the contents of a file
-* Create a new file using the Vim text editor
+- Create a new file using the Vim text editor
-* Execute basic operations using the Vim text editor
+- Execute basic shortcuts in the Vim text editor

 ## Examining Files